 “Let me just get this buggy out,” I said to him as I hauled it from the car boot.
 “I couldn’t walk here this morning as I would have had to set off at about 4am,” I rationalised, “but I’ll walk back.”

 “Hi, I’m Stuart Flinders,” he said, smiling and outstretching his hand.
-I hadn’t even introduced myself, instead I’d launched into a whittering monologue as though the reporter was my bosom buddy.
-I’d not engaged in formal social contexts for so long I’d forgotten even the most basic of manners.
+I hadn’t even introduced myself, instead I’d launched into a whittering monologue.
+I’d not engaged in formal social contexts for so long due to my solo hike for the past five months, I’d forgotten even the most basic manners.
 I internally chastised myself for being so impolite.

 A Lost Liverpool Castle